 Two part industrial adhesives are often dispensed using a static mixing wand which mixes the adhesive and activator to produce an effective curing blend.

 Industrial adhesives are chemical compounds which adhere to materials and bond substrates together.
 These compounds are formulated to offer a variety of characteristics and different forms of adhesive strengths.
-Some are designer to be flexible to absorb vibrations or mitigat sudden shocks, while others might be designed to tolerate specific chemicals or environmental conditions such as gasoline exposure.
+Some are designed to be flexible to absorb vibrations or mitigat sudden shocks, while others might be designed to tolerate specific chemicals or environmental conditions such as gasoline exposure.
 Still others mignt be designed to provide moderate bonding while transfering heat through the adhesive bond.
 Contact a Hernon product manager today to discuss your application and select the best formula for your needs.

 Hernon Anaerobic Structural Adhesives (HASA) are characterized by toughness and durability.
 HASAs have high impact resistance, excellent peel strength, quick cure times and remain a liquid on mating surfaces until assembly.
 The exclusion of oxygen starts the anaerobic curing process.
 Common uses included speaker magnets, motor magnets, bonding glass and ceramics, electronic components in severe environments, assembling fuel pumps, Etc.

 Hernon’s ReAct® family of structural adhesives provide excellent adhesion to a wide variety of surfaces, good gap filling properties, consistent bond strength, and excellent impact, shock, and temperature resistance.
 ReAct® adhesives feature the speed, versatility, and incredible shear strength of acrylic adhesives and offer high peel and flexure strength in a convenient, two-component, no-mix system.
 Common uses include magnet bonding, bonding pre-coated sheet metal, bonding special surface metals, Etc.